whismanoid/max3421-usb-host-example-rpi-6.1.y/README.md

 *Not tested yet.
 Pending verification.*

-**TBD: SET resistor value for current limit**
+**TBD: determine MAX891L SET resistor value for 500mA current limit.
+Is this resistor optional?**

-**TBD: how Configure GPIO24 as an input/interrupt?
-Display overcurrent warning if MAX891 FAULT~ asserts low**
+**TBD: determine how to configure RPi GPIO24 as an input/interrupt**

+**TBD: determine how to display overcurrent warning if MAX891 FAULT~ asserts low**

 The MAX3421EVKIT board requires a modification to enable driving +5V bus @ 500mA as USB Host.

-    1. Using proper desoldering tools, carefully remove U3 Maxim MAX4793.
-    2. Request sample Maxim MAX891LEUA+.
+    1. Request sample Maxim MAX891LEUA+
-    3. Using a micromax prototype board, wire the MAX891L to the EV kit as follows:
+    2. Using a micromax prototype board, wire the MAX891L to the EV kit as follows:
-       3.1.
-MAX891 pin 1 IN to U3 pin 1 IN
+       2.1.
+MAX891 pin 1 IN to +5V (U3 pin 1, or header J3 pin 3)
-       3.2.
-MAX891 pin 2 IN to U3 pin 1 IN
+       2.2.
+MAX891 pin 2 IN to +5V (U3 pin 1, or header J3 pin 3)
-       3.3.
-MAX891 pin 3 ON~ to U3 pin 2 GND
+       2.3.
+MAX891 pin 3 ON~ to GND (U3 pin 2, or header J3 pin 1)
-       3.4.
-MAX891 pin 4 GND to U3 pin 2 GND
+       2.4.
+MAX891 pin 4 GND to GND (U3 pin 2, or header J3 pin 1)
-       3.5.
-MAX891 pin 5 SET to a resistor (xxxxx ohms), connect other end of that resistor to GND.
-The value of this resistor determines the current limit.
+       2.5.
+MAX891 pin 5 SET to a resistor (_______ ohms), connect other end of that resistor to GND.
+       2.6.
+MAX891 pin 6 FAULT~ to an offboard wire to Raspberry Pi 40pin connector, pin 18 (GPIO24)
+       2.7.
+MAX891 pin 7 OUT to USB Host connector J1-5V (U3 pin 5)
+       2.8.
+MAX891 pin 8 OUT to USB Host connector J1-5V (U3 pin 5)
+    3. Optional: Configure GPIO24 as an input/interrupt?
+Display overcurrent warning if MAX891 FAULT~ asserts low

+The value of the resistor between MAX891L SET and GND determines the current limit.
 See MAX891L datasheet, *Setting the Current Limit*.
-       3.6.
-MAX891 pin 6 FAULT~ to an offboard wire to Raspberry Pi 40pin connector, pin 18 (GPIO24)
-       3.7.
-MAX891 pin 7 OUT to U3 pin 5 OUT
-       3.8.
-MAX891 pin 8 OUT to U3 pin 5 OUT
-    4. Optional: Configure GPIO24 as an input/interrupt?
-Display overcurrent warning if MAX891 FAULT~ asserts low.

 # Building the project

-On a Raspberry Pi 3A+, check out a local copy of this repository anonymously:
+On a Raspberry Pi 3A+ / 3B+, check out a local copy of this repository anonymously:

 ~~~
 git clone https://github.com/whismanoid/max3421-usb-host-example-rpi-6.1.y.git ~/max3421-usb-host-example-rpi-6.1.y